shyamsundared/diversifi-assignment-shyam/README.md

 # News Sentiment Analysis API

 A FastAPI backend service that fetches news headlines for stocks/tickers and provides sentiment classification for each headline as well as an overall sentiment summary.
-The project uses AI-powered models to determine sentiment and stores results in a PostgreSQL database (e.g., Neon).
+The project uses AI-powered models to determine sentiment and stores results in a PostgreSQL database (Neon).

 ---